 For the IP address to take effect, the iServer needs to be turned OFF/ON.
-Clicking the "Power Recycle" button will turn the iServer OFF and ON.
-Pressing the physical button marked "RESET" on the iServer does the same thing.
+Clicking on the "Save" button will save the changes and turn the iServer (only the Ethernet board of the unit) OFF and ON.
+Pressing the physical button marked "RESET" on the iServer (right next to the RJ45 Ethernet Port) will also power reset the Ethernet board.